gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 This is price tag alone will probably not solve Gimlet's future if not sold in volume (1000 copies a year), but it is a step in the right direction: charging a clear price for a clear value.

 We are also a small shop in not the most expensive areas of the world.
-Plus we have ideas on how to provide more value in other under-served areas of the ecosystem.
+Plus we have ideas on how to provide more value in other under-served parts of the ecosystem.

-We are also not in a hurry though.
+We are also not in a hurry.
 Our consultancy revenue keeps us afloat, we have a brand in the ecosystem, lovely users and a support network.
-Also, we think time is on our side, which is a super cool ally to have.
+Also, time is on our side, which is a super cool ally to have.

 ### If you have been a Gimlet user